Sightseeing Round Holborn, Central London

 You'll find plenty of information about London generally on these two videos, not confined to the Holborn area, but helpful if you want to find out more about London

-Links to London, English Language and Things to See
+Links to London and English Language

 - 10 English Proverbs and Sayings About Eggs